 Just keep in mind that while the acoustics in the shower are pretty nice for certain things, high volume is not one of those things.
 You may be better off with a smaller speaker than a much more cumbersome larger one.

 What other kinds of speakers can you use?

 While Bluetooth speakers are the cheapest and easiest way to get louder music into your bathroom, there are some other options.
 For example, suppose you’re looking to eventually hook up speakers all through your home.
 In that case, you can always just go with some wireless speakers like Sonos, which have a humidity-resistant speaker or two perfect for bathrooms.
 Smart speakers connect over your Wi-Fi instead of Bluetooth, resulting in a stronger connection, though it will cost you more.

 How we chose the best shower speakers

 When it came to picking what we thought the best shower speakers were, there were a few features that we were looking for.
-The most important feature was waterproofing.
-You can’t take a speaker that isn’t protected against water into a shower where it’s going to be exposed to water, mist, and be potentially dropped every now and then.
-Well, you can, but you won’t have that speaker for much longer.
+The most important feature was obviously waterproofing.

-The last, and arguably most important, feature that we were looking at was the price.
-If you’re only going to be using the speaker while you shower, chances are you don’t need to more than a hundred dollars.
-If you do decide to spend more, than it had better be a damn good Bluetooth speaker that you can use in a few different situations (hence the JBL Charge 3 recommendation).
+We also considered the price.
+If you’re only going to be using the speaker while you shower, chances are you don’t need more than a hundred dollars.
+If you do decide to spend more, then it had better be a damn good Bluetooth speaker that you can use in a few different situations.

-None of our writers may benefit from drawing you toward and away from a product, and although the site may operate via referral links, no one here will know if a link was clicked or not.
-And while we agree that audio is a somewhat subjective experience, we know that certain things are quantifiable and objectively test units when possible.
-If you so choose, we implore you to read our ethics policy.
+None of our writers benefit from drawing you toward and away from a product.
+Although the site operates via referral links, no one here will know if a link was clicked or not.
+And while we agree that audio is a somewhat subjective experience, certain things are quantifiable, and we objectively test units when possible.